four clear glass drinking cups filled with orange and clear liquids on black surface

 • Strainer: A tool used to separate the ice and any solid ingredients from the liquid when pouring a cocktail into a glass.

 In the absence of specialized mixing tools, you can try to improvise.
 However, having the right tools can help you achieve better results and make the process more enjoyable.
-As there are many great and affordable basic cocktail mixing kits available, buying one is a good first move.
+As there are many great and affordable basic cocktail mixing kits available, buying one is a good first step.
 Most kits include cocktail cards, so you don’t need to worry about which cocktails to make first and how to make them.
 Cocktail cards are also more kitchen-friendly and kitchen-safe than your phone or laptop.

 You can also choose a more immersive approach and visit your nearest cocktail bar for inspiration.